lpellegro/Spam_Call_Mitigation/README.md

    ```
    0 * * * * cd  /root/notifications && source ~/.virtualenvs/${PWD##*/}/bin/activate && python3.9 ipjail.py  >> cron.log 2>&1
    ```
 8. Test the listening bot by typing ```python3.9 listening_bot.py```.
-Then set it up as a service that will be restarted in case of issues:
+Then set it up as a service that will be automatically restarted:

 ```
 vi /etc/systemd/system/webex_bot.service